Born: 1940 in Harare, Zimbabwe

 Victoria Falls - Zambia

-Hello, my name is Carel Snyman –but please just call me Carel.
+Please just call me Carel.
 Here are a few details about-me.

 As you will notice from my photographs I’m pushing on a bit a bit in years but I intend, God willing, to still accomplish a few more things in my life!

 I was born, raised, educated, and started working in what is now Zimbabwe.
-In 1958 I moved to what is now Zambia where I met and married my dear wife, and where our three children, two sons and a daughter, were born.
+In 1958 I moved to what is now Zambia where I met and married my dear wife, and where our three children - two sons and a daughter, were born.

 We ended up farming in Zambia for a number of years before moving to Pretoria, South Africa, mainly for the sake of our children’s education.